Frequently Asked Questions

 Question: Do you offer an accelerated BS+MS combined program?

 Answer: Yes.
 We offer an accelerated option that allows qualified seniors in the BS program in Computer Science or Cybersecurity to enroll in graduate classes in the MS program in Computer Science.
-These students will then be able to complete the requirements for their BS and MS degrees in 4 + 1 = 5 years (rather than in 4 + 2 = 6 years).
+These students will then be able to complete the requirements for their BS and MS degrees in 4 + 1 = 5 years (rather than 4 + 2 = 6).
 For more information, please visit here.

 Back to the top